 The movie opens with a teen couple fooling around on Crystal Lake.
-After an obligatory resurrection sequence, Jason makes short work of the teens and reclaims his trademark hockey mask1.
+After an obligatory resurrection sequence, Jason makes quick work of the teens and reclaims his trademark hockey mask1.

 Fast-forward to the following morning.
 The local high school’s graduating class sets sail for New York City aboard the Lazarus, an old ocean liner.
 As they depart, Jason sneaks aboard.

-While Jason disappears passengers, we’re presented with a series of subplots involving the students.
+While Jason preys on the passengers, we’re presented with a series of subplots involving the students.
 Our protagonist, Rennie, has visions of a child drowning.
 The captain’s son, Sean, disappoints his father by fumbling the nautical equivalent of backing the car out of the garage.
 The prom queen tries to blackmail her biology teacher by seducing him on video.

 After thinning the supporting cast, Jason kills the captain.
 Sean discovers his father’s body and alerts the others.
-In a refreshing twist, the kids arm themselves and prepare to go on the offensive.
+In a refreshing twist, the kids arm themselves and take the fight to Jason.
 But a contrived series of events sinks the ship.

 Sean, Rennie, and a few others escape and row to New York City.
 Jason is, of course, right behind them.

 The finale sees Rennie and Sean fleeing Jason through a sewer tunnel due to be flushed with toxic waste.

 This isn’t a good movie, but it’s better than its predecessor, The New Blood.
 Although the script saddles its protagonist with an overwrought subplot, it finds time to pepper the supporting cast with personality and even offers some chuckles.
 Granted, The Final Chapter had a more memorable cast, and Jason Lives had wittier humor, but I can appreciate the effort.